cloudmesh/cloudmesh1/docs/source/plan/design.rst

    * Advantage
        *  use existing HPC scheduler to allow bare metal just as any regular hpc job
        *  Originally suggested in 2010 and 11
-       *  Some aspect of Teefaa uses this approach
    * Disadvantage
        *  Not all services we have are or should be integrated in HPC scheduling service
        *  Approach hierarchical scheduler